jon-jacky/Piety/piety/README.md

 =====

-The **piety** directory contains the Piety operating system code: the scheduler, the console, and some utilities.
+The **piety** directory contains the Piety operating system code: the scheduler, console, shell, and some utilities.

 ### Scheduler ###